-They will appear on your book menu and can be read just like any other Kindle ebook.
+Once converted they will appear on your Amazon Kindle book menu and can be read just like any other Kindle ebook.

 How to read EPub books on your Kindle

 Can the Kindle read EPubs?
 Well, technically no, you have to convert the EPub file to a format that Kindle does recognize (MOBI) first.
-There’s a few software packages out there to do this, but I’ve found Calibre to be the most simple way.
+There’s a few software packages out there to do this, but I’ve found Calibre to be the simplest way.

 To Start – Download Calibre

 Calibre is an ebook management software program.
 Install it on your computer where you want to connect your Kindle.
 Calibre works with Windows, Mac, and Linux.
 I ran in on Windows 7 without any problems.
 It will automatically recognize your Kindle when you plug it in and will handle the necessary conversion when you add a EPub to your Kindle.

 [Calibre also converts PDFs, find out how at: How to read PDF’s on your Kindle]

 Installing Calibre is as simple as downloading it and running the setup program, accepting the license, and then clicking install.

 The last setup screen, shown below, offers you the option to run Calibre right away.
 Leave it checked and Calibre will start up.